NathanWu7/isaacLab.manipulation/README.md

 cd isaacLab.manipulation
 python -m pip install -e .
 ```
-You can design your own RL Algorithm
+You can design your own RL Algorithm by editing "modules" and "algorithms" in RSL-RL

 ## Usage
 ```bash